Satalicious/ttop/README.md

 # ttop

-`ttop` is a little GUI to help you find cheap gas stations in austria.
+`ttop` is a WX Desktop Application to help you find cheap gas stations.
 It is using a public api from `https://www.e-control.at/`.
 You can find it [here](https://api.e-control.at/sprit/1.0/doc/index.html?url=https://api.e-control.at/sprit/1.0/api-docs%3Fgroup%3Dpublic-api#/ping/pingUsingGET_3).

 # Screenshots